java-scripts/tutorials/README.md

 >1
 >2
 ```
->so it is advisable to use literal notation over diclaration style to avoid unpredicable behaviour due to hoising.
+>so it is advisable to use literal notation over declaration style to avoid such unpredictable behavior.
 ###Parameters and Arguments Object
 ```javascript
 function add(a,b){